PFAS Water Contamination Wurtsmith Air Force base (Oscoda), Michigan

-October 11, 2023In 2018, the Army confirmed PFAS contamination at Picatinny Arsenal drinking water supply wells for PFAS, and two wells had high combined PFOS and PFOA of 88.5 ppt and 100.3 ppt.
-EPA recently changed the LHA for PFOS and PFOA from the previous combined levels of 70ng/L to 0.004 ppt for PFOS and 0.02 ppt for PFOA.
-Studies have linked PFOS and PFOA exposure to some adverse health effects, including reduced immunity, low response to vaccines, pregnancy-related problems, testicular cancer, and kidney, liver, and thyroid problems and cancer.
-According to the EPA, PFAS exposures close to zero might affect the health of specific demographics.
+In 2018, the Army confirmed PFAS contamination at Picatinny Arsenal drinking water supply wells.
+Two wells were found to contain combined PFOS and PFOA of 88.5 ppt and 100.3 ppt.
+EPA recently changed the LHA for perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) from the previous combined levels of 70ng/L to 0.004 ppt for PFOS and 0.02 ppt for PFOA.

-Soldiers, families, and civilians living at Picatinny Arsenal Army Base were potentially exposed to PFAS through drinking water, direct contact with aqueous firefighting foam, and inhalation.
+Soldiers, families, and civilians living at the Picatinny Arsenal Army Base could have been potentially exposed to PFAS through drinking water, direct contact with Aqueous Film Forming Foam (AFFF), and/or inhalation.
 If you or your loved one suffers from a PFAS-related illness after living at the base, you could be eligible for compensation from the AFFF manufacturers.
-The US Department of Defense has used PFAS-based AFFF to put out class B fuel and chemical fires since the 1970s.
-PFAS in AFFF gradually leaches through the soil into underground water, which migrates into nearby downgradient wells.
-It is unknown how long these chemicals have been in the base groundwater wells or for how long those living in the base have been taking PFAS-contaminated water.

 About Picatinny Arsenal

 The 5,900-acre facility is located in Rockaway Township, Morris County, New Jersey, four miles northeast of Dover and 45 miles west of New York City.
 It was established as a storage and powder depot toward the end of the 19th century.
 The installation produced munitions for World War I, World War II, and the Korean and Vietnam Conflicts.
 These weapons include explosives, rocket and munitions propellants, pyrotechnic signals and flares, fuzes, and metal components.
-Weapon production is gradually being replaced by research and development.
-The installation is now a Joint Center of Excellence for Armaments and Munitions, serving all military branches.
-It is also the headquarters for the Armament Research, Development, and Engineering Center and produces developing small caliber weapons and munitions.
+Weapon production at the installation is gradually being replaced by research and development.
+The facility is now a Joint Center of Excellence for Armaments and Munitions, serving all military branches.
+It is also the headquarters for the Armament Research, Development, and Engineering Center and produces small caliber weapons and munitions.

 The use and storage of AFFF at Picatinny Arsenal

-Picatinny Fire Department stores AFFF and fire equipment and materials at Building 3321 storage warehouse.
-In 2018, the facility had one dozen 55-gallon drums and smaller closed containers of AFFF.
-About 10 gallons of AFFF leaked from one of the drums.
 AFFF is also stored in the Picatinny Fire Department firetrucks at Building 169 – Firehouse 1 and Building 3316 – Firehouse 2.
 AFFF has only been used for Picatinny Fire Department operations, including fire department training (arc training), equipment testing, and fire response activities.
 These activities are linked to the PFAS contamination witnessed on and off-base groundwater supplies.

 Groundwater/drinking water sources at Picatinny